Lebanon Public Libraries Circulation Policy

-The purpose of this document is to explain the policies under which items from the collection of the Lebanon Public Libraries are circulated.
+The purpose of this document is to explain the circulation of items from the Lebanon Public Libraries.

 All library cardholders will be treated equally regarding access to library materials.
-No restrictions will be imposed based on the type of card held by the patron (teacher, student, etc.)
+No restrictions will be imposed based on the type of card held by the patron (teacher, staff, non-resident, etc.).

-Any Lebanon business or non-profit agency will be issued a card in the name of the owner or CEO.
-The owner or CEO is responsible for all items borrowed.
+- Any Lebanon business or non-profit agency will be issued a card in the name of the owner or CEO.
+The business must provide an official business letter stating that the owner is responsible for all items borrowed and any charges incurred.
 The card must be presented when borrowing.

-A patron who loses an item or returns library material that cannot be easily repaired or cleaned must pay the replacement charge listed in the borrowed item’s record or purchase a replacement copy.
+When a patron loses an item or returns library material that cannot be easily repaired or cleaned, they must pay the replacement charge listed in the borrowed item’s record or purchase a replacement copy.
 The replacement copy must be a new copy of the title and be the exact edition that was damaged or lost.
 In extenuating circumstances, the library director may authorize the acceptance of another edition.
 For damaged items, once paid for or replaced, the library customer may keep the damaged item.
 If a patron finds an item within 30 days of paying for it, the library will refund the payment.

-For items with no price in the record, the following costs will be assessed:
+For items with no price in the record, the retail cost of the item will be charged.

 Patrons will be restricted from checking out materials if they have materials which are overdue by more than 14 days.
 Patrons are encouraged to renew items they wish to keep longer than the original check out period.

 Some items must be used only at the library.
-Reference, local history, and any library equipment must all be used in house.
-Library staff may allow exceptions to this rule with the approval of the Reference Librarian for reference materials in the adult collection, or a Children’s Librarian for materials in the children’s collection.
+Reference, local history, and any library equipment typically should be used in-house.
+Library staff may allow exceptions to this rule.